rozensoftware/flea/README.md

 * version : returns current server version
 * bash : a host bash command.
 The value property has to have a command line to execute in a host.
-* pic : takes a screenshots on a host and send it to FTP server
+* pic : takes a screenshots of the host and send it to FTP server

 New commands will be added later.